 Nova Scout Ship – c.
 1984

 I began building a replacement model not that long ago since I had an old nose cone available, scavenged from a damaged Nimbus kit.
-I redrew the decals in TurboCAD, so they’ll be ready to print when the time comes (I shared my decal file for both model designs with Mark Hayes of Stickershock, so you can probably get printed or vinyl decals based on my files).
+I redrew the decals in TurboCAD, so they’ll be ready to print when the time comes (I shared my decal file for both model designs with Mark Hayes of Stickershock, so you may be able to get printed or vinyl decals based on my files).

 Estes Space Shuttle – c.1984-1985